PerezHz/PlanetaryEphemeris.jl/README.md

 ## Installation

-The current development version of this package may be installed in Julia via:
+The current version of this package may be installed in Julia pkg manager via:
 ```
 ] add PlanetaryEphemeris
 ```